aaronstevenwhite/arcweight/docs/examples/text-processing/edit_distance.md

 ## Implementation

-### Key Insight
+### FST Encoding

-Traditional implementations use a 2D dynamic programming table, while the FST approach offers several advantages.
-The algorithm creates a **lattice FST** that encodes all possible transformations.
+The traditional dynamic programming algorithm employs a two-dimensional table.
+The finite state transducer approach encodes this computation as a lattice structure.

 | Approach | Advantages | Use Cases |
 |----------|------------|-----------|